razalazar/AMK/README.md

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![Green AI](https://img.shields.io/badge/Green%20AI-CO2%20Optimized-brightgreen)

 > **A Tribute**: AMK stands for **Amy, Mariposa, and Kori**.
-This project was created by Andrés Salazar Quintero in eternal memory of Eliana Arenas Cano ("La Mariposa"), who passed away on March 31, 2025, and as a legacy for his children, Amy and Kori.
+This project was created by Andrés Salazar Quintero in eternal memory of Eliana Arenas Cano ("Mariposa"), who passed away on March 31, 2025, and as a legacy for his children, Amy and Kori.
 It is a guardian of memory, built from love and engineered for the highest professional innovation.

 ## The IDE Context Regression Problem